sinhp/Poly/README.md

 # Lean4 Formalization Of Polynomial Functors

 This repository is a [Lean 4](https://github.com/leanprover/lean4) formalization of the theory of Polynomial Functors.
 Polynomial Functors categorify polynomial functions.

 ## Acknowledgment
 The work has been done during the Trimester Program "Prospects of formal mathematics" at the Hausdorff Institute (HIM) in Bonn.

 ## Content (under development)

 As part of this formalization, we also formalize locally cartesian closed categories in Lean4.

 - [x] Locally cartesian closed categories
   - [x] The Beck-Chevalley condition in LCCC
+  - [x] LCCC structure on types
   - [x] LCCC structure on presheaves of types

-- [ ] Univariate and Multivariate Polynomial functors in Locally Cartesian Closed Categories
+- [ ] Univariate Polynomial Functors
-  - [x] Definition of univariate and multivariate polynomials
+  - [x] Definition of univariate polynomial functors
-  - [x] The construction of associated polynomial functors for univariate and multivariate polynomials
+  - [x] The construction of associated polynomial functors
   - [x] Monomials
   - [x] Linear polynomials
   - [x] Sums of polynomials
-  - [x] Products of polynomials
+  - [ ] Products of polynomials
   - [x] Composition of polynomials
   - [x] The classifying property of polynomial functors
-  - [x] The category `C [X]` of univariate polynomial functors
+  - [x] The monoidal category `C [X]` of univariate polynomial functors
-  - [x] The category of multivariate polynomial functors
   - [ ] The bicategory of polynomial functors
   - [ ] Cartesian closedness of a category of polynomial functors

+- [ ] Multivariate Polynomial Functors
+  - [x] Definition of multivariate polynomial functors
+  - [x] The construction of associated polynomial functors
+  - [x] Monomials
+  - [x] Linear polynomials
+  - [ ] Sums of polynomials
+  - [ ] Products of polynomials
+  - [ ] Composition of polynomials
+  - [ ] The classifying property of polynomial functors
+  - [ ] The bicategory of multivariate polynomial functors
+  - [ ] The double category of polynomial functors

 - [ ] Polynomial functors and the semantics of linear logic
-    - [ ] A relational presentation of polynomial functors.
+  - [ ] A relational presentation of polynomial functors
   - [ ] The differential calculus of polynomials

 - [ ] Polynomial functors and generalized combinatorial species

 ### Resources

 # Main references used in the formalization